aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

 1. Set up the Glue IAM role for the custom resource by deploying the `ASLCustomSourceGlueRole.yaml` CloudFormation template.
 The template requires the following inputs:

-    * CustomSourceName: This is the name of the custom source you want to add in Security Lake.
+    * `CustomSourceName`: This is the name of the custom source you want to add in Security Lake.
-    * ASLCustomLogSourceLocation: Amazon Security Lake (ASL) S3 bucket name with custom log location including the trailing slash (eg. my_bucket/ext/my_custom_source/)
+    * `ASLCustomLogSourceLocation`: Amazon Security Lake (ASL) S3 bucket name with custom log location including the trailing slash (eg. my_bucket/ext/my_custom_source/)

     The template produces one output, `CustomSourceGlueRoleARN`, which is the ARN of the IAM role created for Glue to use with custom sources.